andrewprock/pokerstove/README.md

 PokerStove
 ==========

+PokerStove is a highly hand optimized poker hand evaluator for the game of Texas Hold'em.
+It was first released in 2002, and has been available as freeware since it's first release.

 The core libraries of pokerstove are being open sourced.
 The project is currently in the process of reviewing the code and evaluating licences.
 Once a license has been settled on, and the code sanitized the first commits can start.